The cluster complex for cluster Poisson varieties and representations of acyclic quivers

 There is a natural action of $T_N$ on $\cAp$ and every theta function on $\cAp$ is an eigenfunction with respect to this action, see \cite[Proposition 3.14]{BCMNC}.
 Since $\cX$ is a quotient of $\cAp$ by the action of $T_N$, the theta functions on $\cX$ are the functions on $\cX$ induced by the theta functions on $\cAp$ whose $T_N$-weight is $0$.
-A key observation is that the $T_N$-weight of a theta function on $\cAp$ can be obtained tropicalizing the weight map $w:(\cXp)_\seed \to T_M$ see \cite[Proposition 3.14]{BCMNC}.
-In other words, if we consider the \emph{weight zero slice} associated to $\seed$, which is defined as $(w^T)^{-1}(0)\subset (\cXp)_\seed(\R^T)$, then the theta functions on $\cAp$ parametrized by points in $(w^T)^{-1}(0)$ are of $T_N$-weight $0$.
+A key observation is that the $T_N$-weight of a theta function on $\cAp$ can be obtained tropicalizing the weight map $w:(\cXp)_\seed \to T_M$ see \cite[Proposition 3.14]{BCMNC} (notice that such proposition is stated in a more general situation; using the notation of \emph{loc. cit.} we are considering the case where $\cA=\cAp$).
+In other words, if we consider the \emph{weight zero slice} associated to $\seed$, which is defined as $(w^T)^{-1}(0)\subset (\cXp)_\seed(\R^T)$, then the theta functions on $\cAp$ parametrized by the integral points in $(w^T)^{-1}(0)$ are of $T_N$-weight $0$.
 The following result was proved in \cite[Lemma 3.15]{BCMNC} in a more general situation.

 \begin{lemma} For every seed $\seed$ the image of the composition $ \xi^T \circ i:\cA_{\seed}(\R^t)\to (\cXp)_{\seed}(\R^T)$ is precisely $(w^T)^{-1}(0)$.
 Since $\xi^T \circ i$ is injective then $\cA_{\seed}(\R^t)$ and $ (w^T)^{-1}(0)$ are in bijection. \end{lemma}